databricks-industry-solutions/security-analysis-tool/docs/setup.md

 3. Generate secrets setup file
+  Note: You can skip this step and go to step 4, if you would like to use admin credentials (configured in the Step 6 of Prerequisites section) to call workspace APIs.

+   * Change \<SATProject\>/notebooks/Utils/initialize value of from  "use_mastercreds":"true" to "use_mastercreds":"false"
    * Run the \<SATProject\>/notebooks/Setup/2.generate_secrets_setup_file notebook.
 Setup your PAT tokens for each of the workspaces under the "master_name_scope”

     <img src="./images/setup_secrets.png" width="70%" height="70%">